kiggy13/iso-database/README.md

-11Alot of Operating System ISO Files, even modded versions.
+Alot of Operating System ISO Files, even modded versions.
 This was made so you don't have to go to different sketchy websites to find ISO files.
 The pre-installed versions require VMware, you can either install VMware and use the free VMware player or go to the [product keys file](https://github.com/kiggy13/iso-database/files/9131619/product.keys.txt) and enter the free VMware workstation 16 key.

 **Install ISO Files from [Icedrive](https://icedrive.net/s/bF2N89QhaG2vTkjQXGTQSA3ACYia), [the installer](https://github.com/kiggy13/iso-database/blob/main/Installer.exe?raw=true) or from [the install link text file.](https://raw.githubusercontent.com/kiggy13/iso-database/main/install%20link.txt)**